Let’s look at how to track cell phone locations without GPS.

 Using Cell Tower Triangulation for Location Tracking

 With these benefits come concerns.
-One of the biggest issues is privacy.
+One of the most significant issues is privacy.
 Not everyone realizes their device is pinging off cell towers all the time.
 It’s like your phone is leaving a digital breadcrumb trail as you move around.
-Being mindful of privacy regulations is essential when choosing to use this tracking method.
+Being mindful of privacy regulations is essential when choosing to use this tracking mUnderstandingtanding its limitations and the context it’s best suited for is if you’re considering using triangulationcrucial.
+Not every situation will benefit from this method alone, so combining it with other technologies can provide more accurate results.
+This approach respects the legal framework and ensures that you get the most reliable data.

 Wi-Fi Positioning System (WPS): An Alternative Approach